Introduction

 6. Is Zoned HVAC Worth It?

-With one zone on a two story home, the level or floor with the thermostat is the level that gets satisfied.
+With one zone on a two-story home, the level or floor with the thermostat is the level that gets satisfied.
 The other floor is seldom comfortable.

-You should do a lot of research on zoning before breaking up one system into zones.
+It would be best if you did a lot of research on zoning before breaking up one system into zones.

-The bypass duct with a barometric damper relieves the pressure, but all that conditioned air is recycled which causes temperature swings that have to be controlled.
+The bypass duct with a barometric damper relieves the pressure, but all that conditioned air is recycled, which causes temperature swings that have to be controlled.
 Be sure that the zoning system you are deliberating over has controls designed to overcome that.

 7. Will You Quote Me More Than The Average HVAC Efficiency?

-It’s quite possible that going up to another level of efficiency could have a return on your investment.
+It’s entirely possible that going up to another level of efficiency could have a return on your investment.
 Add up the savings over the average life of the type of system you’re interested in and see the savings from utility costs.

-Depending on your current systems age the savings could be dramatic when looking at higher SEER ratings.
+Depending on your current system’s age, the savings could be dramatic when looking at higher SEER ratings.
 Spend a moment looking into a calculator found on kobiecomplete.com.

 8. Do I Need Air Filters With A High MERV Rating?